SkyPenguinLabs/SPL-CourseDemos/CourseResources/CourseDemoApps/REC7 - Reverse Engineering BlackBoxed Golang Plugins/README.md

 In lieu of reverse engineering Go, I figured I would do something special.
 So I went absolutely HAM on this and built a small login page for the first time with Fyne in Go.

+The reason this VPN skeleton exists is because I wanted to design an idea for an app that loaded plugins in a particular way, to warm up to them- it also gave me something to reverse before writing REC7 to make sure I purely understood the contents of the subject.
+And also, it was fun trying to make something unique to reverse, so I figured I would share the source code with the world!

 This application is only designed to run on Linux, as it uses in-process plugins within the Go programming language, and uses X11 as a rendering backbone, using fyne as the wrapoer.
 In order to set this up it did take some work, so I decided to give you a descriptive document explaining how to set it up and what it looks like!